ScilifelabDataCentre/dds_cli/docs/architecture/decisions/0003-omit-specific-component-tests.md

 ## Consequences

-As the complex components are not resued between pages at the moment, duplicate testing schemas would not increase the readability of the test coverage of the componet.
-If the complex components are used in more than one page, we should bring this point up for discussion and reevaluate oour decision.
+As the complex components are not reused between pages at the moment, duplicate testing schemas would not increase the readability of the test coverage of the component.
+If the complex components are used in more than one page, we should bring this point up for discussion and reevaluate our decision.